Lascorbe/macOSsetup/README.md

 ![](resources/iterm-color.png)

+On the text tab, change the font to your preferred one (I use Source Code Pro) and preferred size (I'm using 18).

 I use [zsh](https://www.zsh.org) as m shell, and I use [oh-my-zsh](https://ohmyz.sh) to configure it.

 I like the theme [refined](https://github.com/ohmyzsh/ohmyzsh/blob/master/themes/refined.zsh-theme), it's clean when it has to, or it shows info when it can, like the path or git branch.